deficollective/deficollective.github.io/content/english/pages/impact.md

 **[🌐 Full Dune Dashboard: 🐜 Pools - Arbitrum (Ramses)](https://dune.com/spicypiz/defi-collective-pools-arbitrum)**

 ## Community Relays

+**Goal**: Supercharge the liquidity growth activity, by enabling the community to join the effort.
+**Mean**: veVELO/veAERO relays, enabling any holder to seamlessly and effortlessly support maximally decentralized DeFi protocols with their position.

 The Collective operates a relay on both Velodrome and Aerodrome.
 Relays are a voting strategy that any holder of veAERO/veVELO can opt in to while remaining in complete control of its assets and the rewards it earns.
 The Collective relays vote exclusively on pools involving tokens from stage 1 & 2 protocols.
 Community members who hold veAERO/veVELO and would like to support the most decentralized protocols can delegate here:
 - [🚲 DeFiScan Stage 1 & 2 Support Flywheel veVELO](https://velodrome.finance/relay?deposit=true&relay=0x8A9719d2207a9520E345194435F61f5e09C38493)